tgholmes/QuantResearch/README.md

 ## Data
 Price, dividend, and split data are retrieved live using the [Yahoo Finance API](https://pypi.org/project/yfinance/).
 The framework currently supports configurable ticker symbols and time intervals.
+As of June 2025, Yahoo Finance has begun restricting ticker retrievals majorly, causing rate issues.
+The outputs of this project were obtained before these came into effect.

 - **Tickers Used (Example)**: `['SPY']`
 - **Date Range**: April 1, 2025 – June 10, 2025